 Their strict no log policy means that they do not keep track of the time that you are using their service or the duration of your service.
 They don’t keep IP addresses, servers used, files that you downloaded, or websites that you have visited.

 NordVPN goes above and beyond that.
-They do not keep logging details like incoming IP addresses and that you connect to their service, nor do they monitor the IP that you are allocated.
+They do not keep logging details like incoming IP addresses and that you connect to their service, nor do they monitor the IP that you receive.
 This is a refreshing change from what we’ve seen with other VPNs.
 Many say no logging, but they do capture some of this information.

 But even here you have the ability to minimize your exposure.
 If you use an email address that you only use sign up for VPNs and if you pay with Bitcoin, you are completely anonymous.
 There have been some news reports in the past that suggested that NordVPN was owned by a company engaged in data mining.
 To date, we have not seen anything to back this up.
 NordVPN stayed quiet and did not defend themselves against these accusations for a long time.
 Recently, though, they felt the need to set the record straight and provided a detailed defense of their no logging policy.